Addictions Counseling - Faculty

 Stephen Keeley, MS, CADCIII, CGACII, was born and raised in Philadelphia, PA and earned a B.A. in Psychology at the University of Richmond (VA).
 He moved to Portland, OR in 2001 and worked as a substance abuse counselor in the Multnomah and Washington County Drug Courts for about 5 years, when he decided go to graduate school and study family counseling.
 He received an M.S. in Counselor Education from Portland State University in 2008, and worked as a problem gambling counselor for Volunteers of America, and is currently in private practice.
 Stephen enjoys counseling those with gambling problems and their families, and has provided several trainings on working with couples and families in which one or more members suffers from an addiction.

 Portia Sipes, LPC, NCC, CADC I, ACS, has a private practice where she works with individuals and couples with mental health and addiction issues.
-Prior to opening her practice, she worked in the non-profit sector as a counselor, program manager, clinical supervisor, and executive director.
+She also works part-time for the Hazelden Betty Ford Foundation in their managed care department advocating for clients with their insurance companies.
+For over a decade she has worked in the non-profit addictions and mental health field as a counselor, program manager, clinical supervisor, and executive director.
 She is involved in the community as a member of the Northwest Institute of Addictions Studies board, as well as a community member of the Reed College Institutional Review Board.

 Janet Bardossi, LCSW, has over twenty five years’ professional experience.
 She brings a long history of program development for youth, adults and families.
 She has successfully developed innovative programs for homeless, forensic, individuals with co-occurring disorders, and community justice populations.
 Janet has presented locally and nationally on integrated services and process improvement.
 She is dedicated to working with social service organizations and staff to increase recovery opportunities for individuals, families and communities.